 Most accountants don’t utilize recurring entries and some don’t understand them.
-So imagine how difficult it is for a bookkeeper to comprehend this concept.
-So a multiple bookkeeper office for the same company where everyone enters data, if one creates recurring entries and the other isn’t aware or understands them; the entries often are generated twice and I’ve seen them paid twice.
-So recurring entries are a sophisticated tool and every member of the accounting team in the office should be aware of how it works.
+Imagine how difficult it is for a bookkeeper to comprehend this concept.
+A multiple bookkeeper office for the same company where everyone enters data, if one creates recurring entries and the other isn’t aware or understands them; the entries often are generated twice and I’ve seen them paid twice.
+Recurring entries are a sophisticated tool and every member of the accounting team in the office should be aware of how it works.

 Increased Error Rate With Changing Bills

 One of the three tests to qualify as a recurring entry is the comparative dollar amount.
 This means that the value changes very little from month to month.
 A good example is the electric bill.
 It is always very similar from month to month but it is different in the exact total.
 The recurring entry sets this dollar amount to match the original or first entry.
 Accountants have to pay attention to the actual bill amount and simply open the recurring entry (in QuickBooks you simply click on that entry in the utilities or accounts payable account) and change the dollar amounts for both the debit and credit.

 If you fail to make the change, the final check cut to pay the bill will not match the actual amount due.